 2.1.5 In the case of a foundation or endowment, a schedule of expected receipts and disbursements of gifts and grants has been factored into the time horizon to the extent possible and an estimated equilibrium spending rate has been established.

-Practice 2.2 – An appropriate risk level has been identified for the portfolio.
+Practice 2.2 – Identify an appropriate risk level for the portfolio.

 2.2.1 The expected volatility of the portfolio is understood by the Investment Advisor and communicated to the client, and the quantitative and qualitative factors that were considered are documented.